lzan98/lunchGoWhere/README.md

 ## Prerequisite

-To run this application locally, the following steps are neccessary
+To run this application locally, the following steps are neccessary:

 ### Clone this repository
 - Run the following command from a directory of your choice: